Civil Rights Law: What That Means for You

 Similarly, while making a decision, a seller, leasing office or landlord cannot consider whether you belong to a protected class or not.
 Doing so is a violation of the Fair Housing Act.

 Local, state and federal agencies also have to respect your civil rights.
-A victim of discrimination can hire a civil rights attorney in california for legal representation.
+A victim of discrimination can hire a civil rights attorney for legal representation.

 Civil rights law provides protection from different types of discrimination related to employment, housing and government agencies.